-- 1. On March 29, 2023, the Company's subsidiary, Subrogation Holdings and its parent, MSP Recovery, entered into the Working Capital Credit Facility consisting of commitments to fund up to \$48 million in proceeds.
+1. On March 29, 2023, the Company's subsidiary, Subrogation Holdings and its parent, MSP Recovery, entered into the Working Capital Credit Facility consisting of commitments to fund up to \$48 million in proceeds.
 Certain terms were amended to the Working Capital Credit Facility, which were memorialized in the Second Amended and Restated First Lien Credit Agreement dated November 10, 2023.
 See summary in "Hazel Working Capital Credit Facility and Hazel Purchase Money Loan" in Note 10, Claims Financing Obligations and Notes Payable.
-On August 2, 2024, HPH agreed to, among other things, (i) extend the period for the Company draw up to \$14 million for working capital, accessible in eight tranches of \$1.75 million, that can be drawn at least one month apart, until September 2025 and (ii) provide for a \$2.0 million loan to be funded by August 31, 2024 for the purpose of acquiring the New Claims. - 2.
-On November 13, 2023, the Company entered into the MTA Amendment No. 2 and Amendment to the Amended and Restated Security Agreement ("Second Virage MTA Amendment"), which extended the due date for the payment obligations to Virage to December 31, 2024.
+On August 2, 2024, HPH agreed to, among other things, (i) extend the period for the Company draw up to \$14 million for working capital, accessible in eight tranches of \$1.75 million, that can be drawn at least one month apart, until September 2025 and (ii) provide for a \$2.0 million loan to be funded by August 31, 2024 for the purpose of acquiring the New Claims.
+The parties memorialized this agreement in the Amendment No. 3 to Second Amended and Restated Credit Agreement dated October 1, 2024.
+The Company has \$5.25 million of remaining capacity for working capital under the Operational Collection Floor as of the date of this filing.

+- 2. On November 13, 2023, the Company entered into the MTA Amendment No. 2 and Amendment to the Amended and Restated Security Agreement ("Second Virage MTA Amendment"), which extended the due date for the payment obligations to Virage to December 31, 2024.
 See summary in Note 4, Asset Acquisitions.
 On April 1, 2024, the Company entered into the MTA Amendment No. 3 and Amendment No. 2 to the Amended and Restated Security Agreement ("Third Virage MTA Amendment"), which: (i) extended the VRM Full Return payment due date to September 30, 2025, subject to acceleration upon certain triggering events; (ii) the Company agreed that, after the Convertible Notes are fully satisfied, 25% of the Company's portion of any net proceeds from the Yorkville SEPA would be used to pay down the VRM Full Return; and (iii) commence the sale of certain reserved shares of Messrs.
-John H. Ruiz and Frank C. Quesada, and the delivery of the resulting net cash proceeds thereof to VRM. - 3.
+John H. Ruiz and Frank C. Quesada, and the delivery of the resulting net cash proceeds thereof to VRM.
+The VRM Full Return guaranty obligation became current on September 30, 2024, and the Company does not currently have available liquidity to satisfy said obligation. - 3.
 On November 13, 2023, the Company entered into the Second Amended and Restated Nomura Note, which extended the maturity date of the Nomura Note to December 31, 2024.
-See summary in Note 10, Claims Financing Obligations and
+See summary in Note 10, Claims Financing Obligations and Notes Payable.

-Notes Payable.
 On March 26, 2024, the Company entered into the Third Amended and Restated Nomura Note (defined in Note 3, Business Combination), which extended the maturity date of the Nomura Note to September 30, 2025.

-4. On November 14, 2023, the Company entered into the Yorkville SEPA, which included the issuance of Convertible Notes to Yorkville having aggregate principal amounts of up to \$15.0 million in connection with the purchase of Class A Common Stock.
+The note became current on September 30, 2024, and the Company does not currently have available liquidity to satisfy said obligation. - 4.
+On November 14, 2023, the Company entered into the Yorkville SEPA, which included the issuance of Convertible Notes to Yorkville having aggregate principal amounts of up to \$15.0 million in connection with the purchase of Class A Common Stock.
 See summary in "Committed Equity Facility" within Note 10, Claims Financing Obligations and Notes Payable.
 On April 8, 2024, the maturity date of the Convertible Notes was extended to September 30, 2025.
+The Convertible Notes became current on September 30, 2024, and the Company does not currently have available liquidity to satisfy said obligations.